Top 10 Players With the Most Red Cards in Football History (Ranked)

 2. Sergio Ramos – 27

 His defensive reading is a bit too rash at times, as he takes his frustrations out on opponents.
 He was sent off multiple times against sworn rivals Barcelona in multiple El Clásicos.
-Ramos also registered the highest number of red cards in La Liga’s history.
+Ramos also registered a not-so-good record as a player with most red cards in La Liga’s history.
 He also often receives a second yellow card after committing silly fouls.

 Appearances | Yellow Cards | Red Cards |